satishtcw/dietary/README.md

 ## go to public directory and run `php -S localhost:8080`

+To test csv upload you can use sample.csv in root

 I think using this code you can understand my coding skill.